Archomeda/lightfx-extender/README.md

 *Unless otherwise specified, the games are x86 and therefore use the x86 build of LightFX Extender.*

+There is an [external community maintained list](http://alienfxdb.tk/) available that aims to provide detailed information about games that support LightFX and LightFX Extender.
+Please note that, although I was indirectly involved in its creation, it's not made by me and therefore not supported by me.
+Please do not report any issues regarding that list here, but go to the website instead.

 ## Contribute
 If you want to contribute to the project, make a fork, change stuff and do a pull request.
 Submitting issues is also welcome.